Mathematics is a very important subject for pupils to study.

-A sound mathematical knowledge is also essential in other subjects and can be applied across the whole curriculum developing thinking skills, problem solving and analytical skills as well as the ability to communicate clearly.
+A sound mathematical knowledge is also essential in other subjects and can be applied across the whole curriculum developing thinking skills, problem-solving and analytical skills as well as the ability to communicate clearly.

-There are two tiers of entry for GCSE Mathematics (2017-18)
+In Key Stage 4, there are two tiers of entry for GCSE Mathematics:

-GCSE mathematics requires students to develop skills and understanding in a number of topic areas including: Number, Algebra, Geometry, Measures, Statistics and Probability.
-Students will also gain experience in applying mathematical knowledge to solve problems.
+Pupils begin KS4 in Y10 and will follow the Edexcel linear specification.
+Initially, a grade 4 will count as an old C grade.
+This is planned to change to a grade 5 in future years.
+GCSE mathematics requires pupils to develop skills and understanding in a number of topic areas including; Number, Algebra, Geometry, Measures, Statistics and Probability.
+Pupils will also gain experience in applying mathematical knowledge to solve problems.